alephjs/alephjs.org/pages/docs/advanced-features/custom-server.md

 # Custom Server

-By default, Aleph.js includes its own server with `next start`.
+By default, Aleph.js includes its own server with `aleph start`.
 A custom Aleph.js server allows you to start a server 100% programmatically in order to use custom server patterns.
 Most of the time, you will not need this – but it's available for complete customization.

 Custom server with Deno's std http server: